cdxcore.npshm#

 True If an array called

-namedoes not exists, this function raises anFileNotFoundErrorexception ifraise_on_errorisTrue; otherwise it will returnNone.- read_onlybool, default
+namedoes not exists: ifraise_on_errorisTrue, this function raises anFileNotFoundErrorexception; otherwise it will returnNone.This function will always raise a

 False Whether to set numpy’s writeable flag to